Beware This “Catholic Snare”

 Please subscribe to my Substack (It’s free!) where I write my best work and produce occasional podcasts.
 My follow up on this subject, where I’ll cover the devil’s endgame, will be published there, exclusively.
 If social media is the only way you get alerted to new posts/articles, know that 75% of you will never see the alert, due to the algorithm’s distribution protocols.
 But subscribers to my Substack get notified of new publications 100% of the time.
 You can’t miss.

 “Endgame” is “part 2” to this article.
-It’s a subscriber-only episode. ($5/month)
+It’s available on my Locals Community for paid members ($5/month)

 More Posts